Silk Road Tour in Central Asia

 Samarkand, Uzbekistan

 After breakfast, we will continue to explore the fairytale city of Samarkand.
-We go first to the Shah-i Zinda, a magnificent tiled necropolis; and then visit Ulgubek’s Observatory, which was once the biggest research center in Central Asia.
+We go first to the Shah-i Zinda, a magnificent tiled necropolis, and then visit Ulgubek’s Observatory, which was once the biggest research center in Central Asia.
 Ulugbek was decades ahead of the West with his observations of the solar system and the Earth, and we will learn more about his story in this prestigious setting.
-At Afrasiyab Museum you will get a chance to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+At Afrasiyab Museum, you will get a chance to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+In the afternoon, we visit the paper mill at Koni Gil village to learn more about the traditional way of making Samarkand paper from mulberry.
+Free time before our Uzbek farewell dinner.

 Isakanderkul Tajikistan